AthenaModel/kite/docs/BUILD.md

 To build a new Kite executable given an existing Kite executable and Tcl development environment, do the following:

-1. Build and install the required version of athena-mars, if necessary.
-   This will place it in the local teapot.

-2. Switch to ~/github/athena-kite
+1. Switch to ~/github/athena-kite

-3. Build Kite.
+2. Build Kite.
 If there are any issues, follow Kite's instructions.

     $ kite build

-4. Install Kite.
+3. Install Kite.
 NOTE: When installing Kite itself, always run the .tcl script explicitly.
 This advice doesn't apply when installing other applications built with kite.